 ‘With flight’ holidays – the hassle-free option

 Book your holiday ‘with flight’ and choose between Gatwick, Manchester, Birmingham and Glasgow flights to Funchal airport.
 For flight times and prices please see the Dates & Prices tab.

 If you choose this option we automatically include return transfers between the airport and the hotel.
-The coach transfer takes approx 15 minutes to the Hotel Galosol.
+The short coach transfer takes approx 15 minutes to the Hotel Galosol.

 ‘Without flight’ holidays – the flexible travel option